Jinder Mahal: WWE Champion (2017–2018)

-Brand switches and injuries (2018–2020)
+Other championship reigns and brand switches (2018–2020)

+After dropping the WWE Championship, Mahal was quickly inserted into the United States Championship picture after he competed in an 8-man tournament to crown a new champion, losing against Robert Roode in the finals.
+At WrestleMania 34, Mahal won a Fatal 4 Way, including the champion Randy Orton, Rusev and Robert Roode to win the title.
+On April 16, as part of Superstar Shake-up, Mahal was traded back to Raw and lost the title to Jeff Hardy, ending his reign at just 8 days.
+On April 27 at Greatest Royal Rumble event Mahal couldn't win back the United States Championship from Hardy.

 On the May 7 episode of Raw, after defeating Chad Gable, Mahal was denied entry into the triple threat Money in the Bank qualifying match by General Manager Kurt Angle, which led to Mahal interfering and costing Roman Reigns the match later that night.
 The following week, Mahal was scheduled to compete in another triple threat Money in the Bank qualifying match against Bobby Lashley and Elias, but he was attacked by Reigns before the match.
 At Money in the Bank, Mahal lost to Reigns.

 The night after on Raw, Mahal returned as the "man who comes in peace" and defeated Chad Gable.
-In July, Mahal was inserted into the feud between Braun Strowman and Kevin Owens, defeating Strowman via countout and disqualification after distractions from Owens.
-On the August 13 episode of Raw, Mahal and Owens were defeated by Strowman and Finn Bálor when Strowman pinned Mahal.
-Starting in September Mahal competed in the second iteration of the WWE Mixed Match Challenge, teaming with Alicia Fox as "Mahalicia".
-The duo lost all of their matches save for the final one, in which they defeated Bobby Roode and Natalya, to advance to the playoffs as the lowest ranked team on Raw.
-In the quarterfinals they upset the highest-ranked team of Curt Hawkins and Ember Moon, after Mahal pinned Hawkins.
-Mahal and Fox qualified for the finals by defeating Apollo Crews and Bayley in the semi finals.
-At the TLC pay-per-view on December 16, Mahal and Fox lost the final to R-Truth and Carmella.

-On January 27, 2019, Mahal participated in the Royal Rumble match, entering at number 7, before being eliminated by Johnny Gargano.
-At WrestleMania 35, Mahal competed in the André the Giant Memorial Battle Royal, but failed to win.
-As part of Superstar Shake-up, Mahal was moved to the SmackDown brand.
-In his first match back on the April 23 episode of SmackDown, he was scheduled to face Chad Gable, but the latter was blindsided by Lars Sullivan.
-On June 2, Mahal captured the 24/7 Championship after pinning champion R-Truth on a golf course, but dropped the title right back to Truth immediately afterwards due to a distraction by Carmella.
-Four days later, he defeated Truth for the title by pinning him on an airport tarmac, becoming a two-time 24/7 Champion, but Truth won the title back hours later when he pinned a sleeping Mahal inside of the airplane.
-On June 28, WWE announced that Mahal suffered a knee injury and it was reported that the injury would sideline him for six to twelve months.
+Starting in September, Mahal competed in the second iteration of the WWE Mixed Match Challenge, teaming with Alicia Fox, where they went 1-3 to make the Playoff round of the tournament and defeat the team of Apollo Crews and Bayley to advance to the finals.
+At the TLC PPV on December 16, Mahal & Fox lost the final to R-Truth & Carmella.
+In 2019, as part of Superstar Shake-up, Mahal was moved to the SmackDown brand, where he won the 24/7 Championship twice, 1 pinning champion R-Truth on a golf course, and, 4 days later, pinned R-Truth on an airport tarmac.
+On June 28, WWE reported that Mahal suffered a knee injury and it was reported that the injury would sideline him for 6 to 12 months.
 As part of the 2019 draft, Mahal was drafted to the Raw brand.
-On the April 27, 2020 episode of Raw, Mahal returned from injury, now sporting a shaved head, defeating Akira Tozawa.
-A month later, it was revealed that Mahal underwent another surgery to fix complications in his knee.
+While he returned on the April 27, 2020, show of Raw, a month later underwent another surgery to fix complications in his knee.